solana-foundation/developer-content/content/guides/games/game-sdks.md

 ## Native C#

 The original port of Web3js to C#.
-It comes with a bunch of functionality like transactions, RPC functions and anchor client code generation.
+It comes with a bunch of functionality like transactions, RPC functions and Anchor client code generation.

 [Source and Docs](https://github.com/bmresearch/Solnet/blob/master/docs/articles/getting_started.md)